Efficiency and complexity of price competition among single-product vendors: Enforcing equilibria using subsidies

 \begin{theorem} Approximating {\sc MinSubsidies} within any constant is NP-hard. \end{theorem}

 \begin{proof} We will use an approximation-preserving reduction from the {\sc Node Cover} problem in $k$-uniform hypergraphs (i.e., hypergraphs in which every edge consists of $k\geq 2$ nodes), which is formally described as follows. \begin{quote} {\sc Node Cover}: Given a $k$-uniform hypergraph $G$, compute a node subset $C$ of minimum size so that every (hyper)edge $e$ has at least one of its nodes in $C$. \end{quote} The quantity $k$ in the definition of {\sc Node Cover} is a constant.
 It is known that, for every constant $\epsilon>0$, approximating {\sc Node Cover} within $k-1-\epsilon$ is NP-hard \cite{DGKR05}.
-Given a $k$-uniform hypergraph $G$, we construct the following price competition game: \begin{itemize} \item for every edge $e$ of $G$, there is an {\em edge} vendor $e$ and a buyer type $b_e$ with volume $1$ and valuation $(k+1)^2$ for vendor $e$; \item for every node $j$ of $G$, there are: one {\em node} vendor $j$, one {\em auxiliary} vendor $j^*$, one buyer type $b_j$ with volume $1$ and valuations $k+3$ for vendor $j$ and $k+2$ for every vendor $e$ such that $j \in e$, and a buyer type $b_j^*$ with volume $1/(k+2)$ and valuations $k+2$ for vendor $j$ and $k+3$ for vendor $j^*$. \item all valuations not mentioned above as well as all production costs are zero. \end{itemize} In the optimal assignment $\hat\xx$, for every node $j$ of $G$, buyers of type $b_j$ are assigned to vendor $j$, and buyers of type $b_j^*$ are assigned to vendor $j^*$ and, for every edge $e$ of $G$, buyers of type $b_e$ are assigned to vendor $e$.
+Given a $k$-uniform hypergraph $G$, we construct the following price competition game; see also Table~\ref{tab:sub-hardness-instance}: \begin{itemize} \item for every edge $e$ of $G$, there is an {\em edge} vendor $e$ and a buyer type $b_e$ with volume $1$ and valuation $(k+1)^2$ for vendor $e$; \item for every node $j$ of $G$, there are: one {\em node} vendor $j$, one {\em auxiliary} vendor $j^*$, one buyer type $b_j$ with volume $1$ and valuations $k+3$ for vendor $j$ and $k+2$ for every vendor $e$ such that $j \in e$, and a buyer type $b_j^*$ with volume $1/(k+2)$ and valuations $k+2$ for vendor $j$ and $k+3$ for vendor $j^*$. \item all valuations not mentioned above as well as all production costs are zero. \end{itemize}

+In the optimal assignment $\hat\xx$, for every node $j$ of $G$, buyers of type $b_j$ are assigned to vendor $j$, and buyers of type $b_j^*$ are assigned to vendor $j^*$ and, for every edge $e$ of $G$, buyers of type $b_e$ are assigned to vendor $e$.
 We will show that the minimum amount of subsidies required to enforce this optimal assignment as an equilibrium is {\em equal} to the size of a minimum node cover of $G$.
 We will need the following lemma.

 \begin{lemma} Let $\pp$ be a price vector to which assignment $\hat\xx$ is consistent.
 Then, for every auxiliary vendor $j^*$, edge vendor $e$, and node vendor $j$,

 where\footnote{The quantity $\one{X}$ equals $1$ when the event $X$ is true and is $0$ otherwise.} $\gamma_j = 1-\frac{k+1}{k+2}\one{p_{j^*}-1 \geq 1+\min\{k+2,\min_{e: j \in e}{p_e}\}}$. \end{lemma}